ouuan/naive-ui/src/progress/demos/enUS/color.demo.md

 # Custom Color

-If you are not satisfied with builtin colors.
+If you are not satisfied with built-in colors.

 ```html
 <n-config-consumer>